qsdfo/birds_latent_generation/README.md

 # Birds latent generation

+Bird song synthesizer based on VAE and ConvNets.
+Heavily relies on data augmentations for now.

+## Process
 - main_download
 - chunk files? (in scripting)
 - you may want to run main_calibrate_db to find the ideal values for the ref and min dB parameters